SC5/sc5-machine-learning/glossary.md

 #### Dependent variable
 Dependent variables represent the outputs or outcomes under study.
 Also known as response variables.

+#### Eager learning algorithm
+A learning algorithm that, during initial training over the training set, approximates a function that generalises to new examples.
+This is in contrast to lazy learning algorithms, where the work to approximate a function is delayed until a new, unseen example is given.

 #### Ensemble learning
 A technique in which multiple machine learning algorithms are combined in order to solve a particular problem.